jameshughes89/cs101/site/assignments/tic-tac-toe/tic-tac-toe.rst

 The above example shows how player symbols (``"X"`` or ``"O"``) are to be displayed in the game board.

 A function needs to be written that will take the encoding of the game board as a list of lists of strings and return a human friendly string that can be displayed.
+This functionality will be broken down into (a) rendering a single cell, (b) rendering a single row, and (c) rendering the whole board.

 Render Cell
 -----------

 Render Row